whiprandolph/bestseller/Part 2 - Why Are We So Lost/07 - Why Are People So Selfish.md

 Authorities may allow crime and drugs in the poor parts of town, have the police mistreat poor people in a variety of ways, routinely underfund schools in the poor districts, and allow factory pollution to be worse in poor areas.

 The financial desperation that powers most market economies also compels poor people to fight the wars of the rich.
-In unhealthy cultures around the world, plenty of people join the police or military as a way to escape poverty or dangerous neighborhoods.
+In unhealthy nations around the world, plenty of people join the police or military as a way to escape poverty or dangerous neighborhoods.

 Prison labor also keeps wages low and workers desperate, as prisoners can be forced to do work for pennies per hour, or for nothing at all.
 Just as chattel slavery kept wages low in the Americas for centuries, prison slave-labor keeps wages low in many countries today.